 There is a very small chance that you can get chickenpox more than once, especially if you have a weakened immune system (for example, you have HIV/AIDS or are taking medicines that suppress the immune system).

-If you become infected with the chickenpox virus, you will begin to get symptoms 11 to 21 days after infection.
+If you become infected with the chickenpox virus, you will begin to get symptoms 10 to 21 days later.
 Initial symptoms of chickenpox include:

-Your spots can develop into pustules (blisters containing pus).
-The blisters will usually crust over within a few days to form scabs and the spots usually take around two weeks to heal completely.
+Your spots might develop into pustules (blisters containing pus).
+These blisters will usually crust over within a few days to form scabs.
+Your spots usually take around two weeks to heal completely.
 They don’t usually leave a scar, unless they get infected.
 This can happen if you scratch them.

 The severity of chickenpox infection varies – it’s possible for children to be infected but show no symptoms.
 If you’re an adult, your chickenpox may be more severe.
 The rash may be more widespread and you may have a fever for longer.

-In otherwise healthy people, chickenpox is usually a mild infection and serious problems are rare.
-Chickenpox can be more serious for adults, babies or people who have a weakened immune system, such as those who have HIV/AIDS, or those who are taking medicines that suppress the immune system.
+If you're generally healthy, chickenpox is usually a mild infection and serious problems are rare.
+Chickenpox can be more serious for adults, babies or children who have a weakened immune system.
+For example, if you have HIV/AIDS or are taking medicines that suppress your immune system.

 Occasionally, healthy people get other problems from having chickenpox.
 For example, your rash or spots could become infected.
 This may delay the healing process and can leave you with scars.